PPindel/engine-boost-garage/README.md

 ### Features

-This project contain three main pages:
+This project contains three main pages:
-- home page with about as section and a motto that reflects the spirit of being car enthusiast.
+- home page with an about as section and a motto that reflects the spirit of being a car enthusiast.
-- projects page which contain a gallery with finished modifications and projects
+- projects page which contains a gallery with finished modifications and projects
-- booking page contains form where user provides info about his car to get possible tuning options and dates available
+- booking page contains a form where a user provides info about his car to get possible tuning options and dates available
-- successful form submit is confirmed by "thank you message"
+- successful form submission is confirmed by "thank you message"
 - custom 404 page

 #### Implemented Features

 - Header:

-    all pages have the same header with nav bar
+    all pages have the same header with the nav bar

     ![obraz](https://user-images.githubusercontent.com/114284732/195986726-99e2c861-2ca6-4c8d-a09b-5698c84f2590.png)